How Deep Do Tattoo Needles Go?

 The tattooing process penetrates 1/16th of an inch into your skin through:

 Tattoos have been a tradition for centuries, spanning the globe, found in many different cultures, and populating the high seas on the backs of sailors.
 In this long tradition, there have been many forms of tattoos styles and methods.
 In contemporary tattooing, most tattooists opt for a modern, electrical tattoo machine as the tool of their trade.

 This machine pulses a needle into the skin at around 6,000 motions a minute.
 At the same time, the machine pools ink on the surface of the skin.
 The piercing needle then creates a hole, and when the needle comes out of the skin, it creates a vacuum.
 This vacuum sucks the ink on the surface of your skin into the hole.

 The depth of driving a tattoo needle is arguably one of the most important skills learned by an apprentice tattoo artist.
 That’s because the depth affects the quality of the tattoo and the pain a client experiences.
 Tattoo artists adjust the length of the sharpened metal so that it only penetrates 1/16th of an inch into your skin.

 How Deep Is One Sixteenth?

 Driving a needle too shallow into the skin will produce a patchy tattoo that’ll fade as your skin sheds its layers.
-A tattoo that goes too far into your skin can cause thick scarring that will disfigure the artwork you intended to have.
+A tattoo that goes too far into your skin can cause nerve damage or thick scarring that will disfigure the artwork you intended to have.
 In addition, if a tattoo artist penetrates your skin too far, it can cause intense pain and bleeding.